-Typically, even before your teeth grow into place, fluoride from your foods, drinks, and supplements help make your tooth enamel harder.
-With hard enamel, your teeth better resist tooth decay.
-Then, when your teeth grow into your mouth, fluoride restores weakened tooth enamel to reverse early tooth decay.
-Dentists call this process remineralization.
+Fluoride from your foods, drinks, and supplements typically helps harden your tooth enamel even before your teeth grow into place.
+Your teeth will be more resistant to tooth decay if you have hard enamel.
+Then, as your teeth grow into your mouth, fluoride restores weakened tooth enamel to reverse early tooth decay.
+Dentists refer to this process as remineralization.

-When you brush your teeth and use fluoride products like toothpaste, you receive more fluoride onto the surface of your teeth.
-This also helps rebuild your tooth enamel and protect your teeth from decay.
-Together, fluoride treatments in TX in the dentist's office and your home oral hygiene work to keep your teeth strong and healthy, resilient against decay.
+When you brush your teeth and use fluoride products like toothpaste, you deposit more fluoride on the surface of your teeth.
+This also helps to rebuild your tooth enamel and protect your teeth from decay.
+Fluoride treatments at the dentist's office and at-home oral hygiene work together to keep your teeth strong and healthy, as well as resistant to decay.

-Almost all sources of water, including rivers, lakes, wells and oceans, naturally include fluoride.
-But public works departments add fluoride to tap water, too.
-This helps prevent tooth decay and keeps your whole family’s teeth strong and healthy.
-Before public water fluoridation, children suffered 300 percent more cavities than they do today.
+Fluoride is naturally present in almost all water sources, including rivers, lakes, wells, and oceans.
+However, public works departments also add fluoride to tap water.
+This helps to prevent tooth decay and keeps the teeth of your entire family strong and healthy.
+Children had 300 percent more cavities before public water fluoridation than they do now.

-The Centers for Disease Control and Prevention credits water fluoride treatments in TX and throughout the United States as being one of the ten great 20th-century public health achievements.
-Water fluoridation prevents tooth decay by 25 percent or more in people of all ages, even with the use of fluoride toothpaste.
-About three-quarters of Americans receive fluoridated tap water in their community.
+The Centers for Disease Control and Prevention names water fluoridation as one of the ten greatest public health achievements of the twentieth century.
+Water fluoridation reduces tooth decay by 25% or more in people of all ages, even when fluoride toothpaste is used.
+Approximately three-quarters of Americans have fluoridated tap water in their neighborhood.

-Like fluoride treatments in your dentist's office, toothpaste and mouth rinse with fluoride also help prevent cavities.
-When you brush twice each day using fluoride toothpaste, you easily supplement your dentist's treatment.
-You can find a fluoridated toothpaste simply by looking for the American Dental Association Seal of Acceptance on the toothpaste box or tube.
-For people over the age of six years, fluoride mouth rinses also help teeth resist decay.
+Fluoride toothpaste and mouth rinse, like fluoride treatments in your dentist's office, help prevent cavities.
+Brushing twice a day with fluoride toothpaste easily supplements your dentist's treatment.
+Simply look for the American Dental Association Seal of Acceptance on the toothpaste box or tube to identify fluoridated toothpaste.
+Fluoride mouth rinses also help people over the age of six years resist tooth decay.

-At Lovett Dental in Texas, you and your family receive the essential fluoride you need, whether through in-office fluoride treatments or prescribed supplements.
-Your dentist conducts a thorough oral health exam to understand whether you receive enough fluoride.
-Other important dental services you receive at Lovett Dental include:
+You and your family will receive the necessary fluoride at Lovett Dental, whether through in-office fluoride treatments or prescribed supplements.
+Your dentist will perform a thorough oral health exam to determine whether you are getting enough fluoride.
+Lovett Dental also provides the following important dental services:

-When you visit Lovett Dental, talk to us about fluoride treatments in TX and find out if you or your children need more of this important mineral.
-After all, your dentist wants to help you prevent tooth decay and other problems, as well as to enjoy your healthiest teeth and gums.
-That’s why our patients love how we care for their smiles.
-Contact Lovett Dental at 832.990.8754 to schedule your next visit.
+When you visit Lovett Dental, ask about fluoride treatments and whether you or your children require more of this important mineral.
+After all, your dentist wants to help you avoid tooth decay and other problems, as well as have the healthiest teeth and gums possible.
+That is why our patients appreciate how we look after their teeth.
+To schedule your next visit, call Lovett Dental at 832-804-7427.